-Every year before the Day of Atonement (Yom Kippur), we go through some form of testing.
-If Yeshua was the ultimate sacrifice, we must ask ourselves what His test looked like.
-They started with the wilderness and a 40 day fast.
-His identity is tested but He overcomes and begins His ministry with great power.
-Later, Yeshua is tested more than any human has every been.
+If Yeshua/Jesus was the ultimate sacrifice, we must ask ourselves what His test looked like.
+This testing started with the wilderness and a 40 day fast.
+Yeshua’s identity is tested but He overcomes and begins His ministry with great power.
+Later, Yeshua is tested more than any human has ever been.
 He knows He is a lamb.
 He knows what happens to sacrificial lambs.
 He says, “Take this cup, Father!
 But not my will but thine be done.”
 While he cries out, sweats blood, and pleads for prayer, his disciples sleep.
 They are exhausted from what is happening.
 After Yeshua is arrested, his familiar friends scatter and leave him at his darkest hour.

 David expresses the thoughts of his trials, his sins, and his enemies repeatedly.
 Sometimes his words seem to be our Messiah’s words hidden in riddles.

 “I said, “O LORD, be gracious to me; heal me, for I have sinned against You.”
 My enemies say with malice: “When will he die and be forgotten?”
 My visitor speaks falsehood; he gathers slander in his heart; he goes out and spreads it abroad.
 All who hate me whisper against me; they imagine the worst for me: “A vile disease has been poured into him; he will never get up or rise again from where he lies!”
 Even my close friend, whom I trusted, the one who shared my bread, has lifted up his heel against me” (Psalm 41:4-9).